General Information about IAS Certification Process.

 The certification to one or more Management Standard(s) / Specification(s) is subject to suspension / reduction / withdrawal, IAS shall investigate the impact of this on the Certification to other Management System Standard(s) / Specification(s).

 24.1.
-It would be the Endeavour of IAS to provide efficient and satisfactory services as detailed in the Request Form.
+IAS would endeavor to provide efficient and satisfactory services as detailed in the Request Form.
 However, in case it is felt that any decision or the conduct of IAS is unjust and prejudicial to any party, which party can appeal to IAS and seek readdressed.
 These appeals are to be sent to IAS in writing.